 There are plenty of places in Mexico where you can have a tranquil, relaxing vacation.
 Research your destination and choose a place that feels right for you.
 In its Mexico travel warning, the United States State Department details the areas of Mexico which are and those which are not experiencing safety concerns, and they update their warning about every six months, so the information on there is relatively current.

-You can significantly reduce your risk of being a victim of crime by following these important safety tips.
+You can significantly reduce your risk of being a victim of crime by following important safety tips.
 Although they are not much different from the measures you should take anywhere in the world, there are a few things that are particular to Mexico.
-You should also know what to do in case of an emergency.